This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • all packages are wrapped with recycled, acid-free tissue paper that are printed with soy ink and made with materials that are FSC certified, meaning the paper products come from responsibly managed forests that provide environmental, social, and economic benefits.

-• all plastic polymailers are being phased out and replaced with recyclable and/or compostable mailers/boxes by 2022 to reduce individual plastic waste.
+• by the end of 2022, all plastic polymailers were completely phased out of use and replaced with recyclable cardboard boxes to reduce individual plastic waste.

-• the f*ck-up sale and sample sale collections are examples of my small attempts to reduce my company's output and upcycle what would become textile waste.
+• the f*ck-up sale and sample sale collections are examples of some small-scale attempts to reduce the individual outputs at hex girl and upcycle what would eventually become textile waste.

 • because ethics goes beyond just environmental sustainability and should tap into community sustainability, the hex girl blog focuses on uplifting other small businesses, brands, and artists.